Angel Garza: Teaming with Andrade (2020–2021)

-Los Lotharios (2021–present)
+Los Lotharios / Los Garza (2021–present)

 In the following months, Garza would occasionally be seen backstage pursuing the 24/7 Championship.
 On the September 20 episode of Raw, Garza formed a tag team with his cousin Humberto Carrillo, defeating Mansoor and Mustafa Ali.
 As part of the 2021 Draft, both Garza and Carrillo were drafted to the SmackDown brand.
 On the November 5 episode of SmackDown, the team was named Los Lotharios, with both Garza and Carrillo shortening their ring names, being billed as Angel and Humberto.

+As part of the 2023 WWE Draft, Angel and Humberto was drafted to the Raw brand.
+Angel and Humberto returned on the June 13, 2023 episode of NXT, laying out Axiom and Scrypts.
+Later in the show, they were interviewed and said that they wanted to join the competition in the NXT tag division as Malik Blade and Edris Enofe, Josh Briggs and Brooks Jensen, and Hank Walker and Tank Ledger brawled in the ring.
+On July 11, his ring name was reverted back to Angel Garza.
+At NXT No Mercy, Los Lotharios failed to win the NXT Tag Team Championship in a fatal four-way tag team match.
+Los Lotharios returned to the main roster on the December 22 episode of SmackDown as masked men to assist Santos Escobar defeat Bobby Lashley in the United States Championship #1 Contender Tournament semifinals, aligning with Escobar in the process and changing their tag team name to Los Garza.
+On the January 19, 2024 episode of SmackDown, the newly revived Legado Del Fantasma defeated Latino World Order's Carlito, Joaquin Wilde and Cruz Del Toro in a six-man tag team match.

+On June 15, 2025, Los Garza defeated Nueva Generación Dinamita (Sansón and Forastero), The Nemeth Brothers (Nic Nemeth and Ryan Nemeth), and Psycho Clown and Pagano to win the AAA World Tag Team Championship at Triplemanía Regia III.
+This also marked Angel's return to AAA, which was acquired by WWE in April 2025.
+Los Garza lost the titles on August 16 at Triplemanía XXXIII to Pagano and Psycho Clown in a Street Fight, ending their reign at 62 days.

 Other media

-Garza made his video game debut as a playable character in WWE 2K22.
+Garza made his video game debut as a playable character in WWE 2K22 and later appeared in WWE 2K23, WWE 2K24, and WWE 2K25.

 Personal life

 On December 11, 2019, immediately after winning the NXT Cruiserweight Championship, Garza proposed to sports journalist Zaide Lozano in the middle of the ring.
 They got married on July 23, 2020.
-They have a daughter named Dara (born July 2022).
+Lozano gave birth to a daughter in July 2022. and another daughter in February 2025.